malsabbagh-mhp/pages-repo/_sources/index.rst.txt

    sphinx-quickstart on Fri Aug 30 17:07:56 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
-Welcome to Errors Test Project's documentation!
+Welcome to NOOO Errors Test Project's documentation!
 ==================================================

 .. toctree::